 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
 Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
-The Tunnel Drainage and Track Rehabilitation PCEP.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.

 - Letters, submittals, and Requests for Information closeout.

 - Change Order reconciliation.

-- Completed the OCS testing.

 - Finished the signage installation.

-- Review and respond to letters. - Punch List items.
+- Review and respond to letters. - Contractors to provide their punch list items. - PMI to work and correct all punch list items.